GioAceto/temperature-conversion/README.md

 # temperature-conversion
-Converts a unit of temperature to different unit of temperature
+Converts a unit of temperature to a different unit of temperature

 Includes unit testing with mocha and chai